thegridelectric/gridworks-protocol/docs/types/single-reading.rst

     - Description: Scada Read Time in Unix Milliseconds.
     - Format: ReasonableUnixTimeMs

-**AboutNodeName**:
-    - Description: AboutNodeName.
-The name of the Simple Sensing Spaceheat Node.
-This is both the AboutNodeName and FromNodeName for a data channel.
-The TelemetryName (and thus Units) are expected to be inferred by the Spaceheat Node.
-For example this is done initially in SCADA code according to whether the component of the Node is a PipeFlowSensorComponent, SimpleTempSensorComponent etc.

-**TelemetryName**:
+**ChannelName**:
+    - Description: Data Channel Name.
+The name of the Channel getting reported
-    - Description: TelemetryName.
+    - Format: SpaceheatName

 **Value**:
     - Description: Value.
 The value of the reading.